cwolock/survML/README.md

     (i.e., include time as-is).
 It is also possible to include a dummy variable for each time in the grid (i.e., treat time as a `factor` variable) using option `dummy`.
--   `SL_contrl`: This is a named list of arguments that are passed directly to the `SuperLearner()` function. `SL.library` gives the library of algorithms to be included in the Super Learner binary regression.
+-   `SL_control`: This is a named list of arguments that are passed directly to the `SuperLearner()` function. `SL.library` gives the library of algorithms to be included in the Super Learner binary regression.
 This argument should be vector of algorithm names, which